sfrosianah/ProfileCard/README.md

 # Profile Card

-A simple and elegant profile card built using **HTML + CSS**, designed with a clean dark theme and modern aesthetic.
+A simple profile card built using **HTML + CSS**, designed with a clean dark theme and modern aesthetic.

 # Preview
 ![Preview](img/preview.png)